zszheng147/tencent-SSL/README.md

 Please ref to FRA-RIR/test_samples.py in this repo to automatically generate.

 ## Model Architecture
 Use 2D convultion to do downsample, and employ 8-layer conformer as backbone architecture.
 The speech tokens will be concatenated with two \[CLS\] tokens before feeding into conformer.
-The \[CLS\] token is designed to predict the two azimuths.
+The two \[CLS\] tokens are designed to predict the two azimuths.

 ```
 SSLModel(